Fredericton: Arts and culture

 The Playhouse is the main venue for Theatre New Brunswick, the province's largest professional theatre company.

 Festivals include the Harvest Jazz & Blues Festival, the New Brunswick Summer Music Festival, the Silver Wave Film Festival, the Flourish Arts & Music Festival, and Symphony New Brunswick.

 Fredericton has a long literary tradition, having been home to Jonathan Odell, Charles G. D. Roberts, Bliss Carman, and Francis Sherman.
 Writers living in Fredericton include Raymond Fraser, Herb Curtis, David Adams Richards, Mark Anthony Jarman, and Gerard Beirne.

 Fredericton's City Hall where "Freddy the Nude Dude" resides.

 Fredericton's beloved fountain "Freddy the Nude Dude", officially known as "Putto with Fish" sits outside City Hall at 397 Queen St. "Freddy the Nude Dude" was donated to the city by Mayor George Edward Fentey, in 1885.
 The statue depicts a nude Cherub and is a beloved fixture of downtown Fredericton.
 The famed statue has had some trouble since its historic arrival in 1885.
 In January 2013, "Freddy the Nude Dude" was taken south to Alabama for a replication of the original statue after 128 winters worth of damage.
 The original Freddy is kept safely inside City Hall where it is protected from further weather damage.

 Architecture

 Styles range from Victorian to modern.
-There are 12 National Historic Sites in the city, beyond the dozen National Historic People and two National Historic Events honored there.
+There are 12 National Historic Sites in the city, beyond the dozen National Historic People and two National Historic Events honoured there.